sumithpdd/DevfestCompetitionForm/DEPLOYMENT_CHECKLIST.md

 git push origin main
 ```

-Vercel automatically deploys on every push to `main`!
+Vercel will automatically rebuild and deploy!

 ---